Senior assistant professor

-Femke E. Bakker is an assistant professor at the Institute of Political Science.
+Femke E. Bakker is Senior Assistant Professor at the Institute of Political Science.

 Bakker is also an associate researcher of the Laboratory of Comparative and Social Research (LCSR) and serves as book reviews editor for Acta Politica.

 Femke Bakker is available to supervise PhD students and invites PhD research proposals in the areas of: